metamn/react/content/blog/react-is-functional-and-reactive/index.md

    * ✅ By using `useEffect` the rendering of the component is not suspended, the flow is not distorted.
    * ✅ First the component is rendered with the default value
    * ✅ After 3 seconds React automatically updates the component with the new value.
-   */
-  useEffect(() => {
+   * (The 3s delay added makes the effect visible on UI) */ useEffect(() => {
     /**